go-vela/vela-s3-cache/DOCS.md

     could not parse \"14d\" as duration value for flag flush.age: time: unknown unit \"d\" in duration \"14d\"

 Values for rebuild and restore `timeout` and flushing `age` are parsed using Go's [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) function.
-Only `h` for hours, `m` for minutes, and so on for smaller time units are supported; `d` for days will cause an error unless added in subsequent versions of Go after v1.16.
+Only `h` for hours, `m` for minutes, and so on for smaller time units are supported; `d` for days will cause an error unless added in subsequent versions of Go after v1.16, which is [unlikely](https://github.com/golang/go/issues/11473).